You have to pick and choose what dog training advice, tips and “style” to use for your own dog. Don’t listen to me or

-Yes, positive reinforcement works and we should all use it, but maybe not every second of the day.
+Yes, positive reinforcement works and we should all use it, but maybe not every second of the day for every dog.

 4. Don’t use a choke or prong collar.
 They’re outdated.

 I highly recommend a Gentle Leader for walking (fits over the dog’s muzzle) or a no-pull harness that clips in the front.
 I have both and use them as much as possible.
 These limit the pulling for most dogs (even Remy!) and are less likely to cause injuries compared to any collar around a dog’s neck.

-However, I use a chain collar for walking Remy about 80% of the time.
+However, I also use a chain collar for walking Remy about 50% of the time, depending on the situation.
 (This doesn’t mean YOU should.
 It’s just what works for us.)

 I’d prefer to use a Gentle Leader, but Remy holds his breath, puts his head low and pulls like a train.
 He does not pant properly while wearing one and can too easily overheat.
 He also paws at it, which causes other dogs to react to us.

 Obviously, this is not ideal in an urban setting.
 This makes other dogs too excited or nervous.
 It’s embarrassing, and it’s not responsible on my part.

-The martingale chain collar or slip chain collar allows me to take my dog just about anywhere and keep him calm and under control.
-He can pass people without jumping on them.
+Remy can pass people without jumping on them.
 We can take him to breweries and coffee shops.
-I can take my dog out into the world to tire him out mentally and physically and keep on socializing him.
-And sometimes I use a prong collar vs. the standard chain collar.
+I can take my dog out into the world to tire him out mentally and physically and keep on socializing and training him.

 See my post: Gentle Leader vs. prong collar